self20/T.C.S-Torrent-Caching-System/README.md

     you're good to go (i used cron-job.org for the cron, they're good, give them a beer as they deserve it :P).

+    I've deleted the part where it indexes the magnet, it takes too much place on the DB
 ___________________________________________________________________
 #Disclaimer: